co-operating-systems/PhD/Logic/VerifiableCredentials.md

     ]  .
 ```

-The green surface disappears, because, in the language of [RDF Surfaces](https://w3c-cg.github.io/rdfsurfaces/), if the top surface is positive, then we can take it to be the default surface.
+The green surface disappears, because, in the language of [RDF Surfaces](https://w3c-cg.github.io/rdfsurfaces/), if the top surface is positive, then we can take it to be the default surface, i.e. in NQuads language we have the default graph.

-Here the VC signed the information about who made the claim and the claim together.

 ## Verifiable Presentations